 There are so many credit scores out there nowadays that it’s easy to get confused as to which one is your “real,” or accurate, score.

 TransUnion uses what is called a VantageScore, which is the first credit score model created in partnership among all three credit bureaus — Experian, Equifax, and TransUnion.
+Many consumers are more familiar with FICO scores, as VantageScore is a more recent development, so you may be wondering if a TransUnion credit score is accurate.

 TransUnion VantageScore is, in fact, accurate — based on that credit score model.
 This is where things get a bit tricky, but we’ll explain as simply as possible.